Andrew Rosindell: Political views

 Rosindell's political views are socially conservative and Thatcherite: he is a Eurosceptic, who supports the re-introduction of the death penalty and the detention of asylum seekers.
 A 2002 BBC profile called him "a right-wing populist".
-He is also a member of right-wing groups The Freedom Association and a supporter of the Blue Collar Conservatives.
+He is also a member of the right-wing group The Freedom Association and is a supporter of the Blue Collar Conservatives.
 He was a member of the Monday Club, a Conservative-aligned organisation on the right of the party, until he was compelled to resign in 2001 by the party's then-leader Iain Duncan Smith.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Rosindell was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".
+He is the Hon.
+President and Patron of the Royalists.

-LGBT rights
+LGBT issues

-Rosindell has consistently voted against bills furthering LGBT rights, including equalising the age of consent, civil partnerships and scrapping the Section 28 act, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship", he said, "I do not believe that politicians should interfere with and attempt to redefine ancient customs, traditions and ceremonies, most of which are based on religious foundations and have been in existence through the ages."
-He opposed the legalisation of same-sex marriage, saying: "Where would it end?
-You could finish up at a stage where the monarchy in this country is in a same-sex marriage and that would have constitutional implications".
+Rosindell has consistently voted against bills furthering LGBT rights, including equalising the age of consent, civil partnerships and scrapping Section 28 of the Local Government Act 1988, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship".
+He has said, "I do not believe that politicians should interfere with and attempt to redefine ancient customs, traditions and ceremonies, most of which are based on religious foundations and have been in existence through the ages."

+In 2013, Rosindell opposed the legalisation of same-sex marriage, stating: "Where would it end?
+You could finish up at a stage where the monarchy in this country is in a same-sex marriage and that would have constitutional implications."